California urges court to compel Amazon to comply with coronavirus probe

-(Reuters) -California Attorney General Xavier Becerra on Monday petitioned a court to compel Amazon.com Inc to comply with outstanding subpoenas over a state investigation into the company’s handling of the coronavirus pandemic.
+(Reuters) -California Attorney General Xavier Becerra on Monday petitioned a court to force Amazon.com Inc to comply with outstanding subpoenas over a state investigation into its handling of the coronavirus pandemic.

-The petition, filed with the Sacramento County Superior Court, accused Amazon of failing to adequately comply with the state’s requests for information as part of the investigation into the company’s coronavirus protocols and the status of COVID-19 cases at its California facilities.
+The petition, filed with the Sacramento County Superior Court, accused Amazon of failing to adequately follow the state’s information requests as part of an investigation into the company’s coronavirus protocols and status of COVID-19 cases at its California facilities.

 “Amazon has delayed responding adequately to our investigative requests long enough,” Becerra, President-elect Joe Biden’s pick to serve as U.S. secretary of health and human services, said in the petition.

-The subpoenas seek specific details about the nature and extent of Amazon’s coronavirus prevention efforts, including sick-leave policies and cleaning procedures, as well as data on the number of infections and deaths at its California warehouses, the petition said.
+The subpoenas seek information about Amazon’s sick-leave policies, sanitation measures and data about the spread of the virus at the company’s California warehouses, the petition said.

 Jodi Seth, an Amazon spokeswoman, said in a statement the company has been cooperating with Becerra’s office for months.